vamship/undersea_explorer/README.md

    salvage ship, you will deposit the salvage.
 Easy dubs.

    ```
-   return new DepositSalvageRequest(-1, -1); // Try to pick up salvage from cell diagonally to the bottom and left
+   return new DepositSalvageRequest(-1, -1); // Try to deposit salvage from cell diagonally to the bottom and left
    ```

 ## Getting Started